DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A sort of mini-program that can be incorporated into other programs, comprising a series of keystrokes that you may wish to use over and over again.
 A macro is a series of commands and instructions that you group together as a single command to accomplish a task automatically.
 Instead of manually performing a series of time-consuming, repetitive actions, you can create and run a single macro - in effect, a custom command that carries out the task for you.
 A macro can be saved and called up whenever you need it.-->

 #####Mark-up Language
+A markup language like HTML or Markdown allows users to wrap text in tags denoting certain kinds of instructions for an interpreter/parser.
+Say one wraps a word in HTML in `<strong></strong>` tags, an interpreter (e.g. a webbrowser) will render that particular word as bold.

 #####Markdown
+A **markup language** using common symbols like #, * and _ to denote various style attributes.

 <!-- #####Mashup
 A *mashup* is a Web page that brings together data from two or more Web services and combines the data into a new application with added functionality.-->

 #####Metadata
+Standardised descriptors of data in a particular document (author, creation date, etc.)

 <!--I added this link in the text Possible link: <a href="http://networkcultures.org/digitalpublishing/2013/10/09/embedding-a-custom-set-of-metadata-based-on-dublin-core-into-a-multimarkdown-document/">http://networkcultures.org/digitalpublishing/2013/10/09/embedding-a-custom-set-of-metadata-based-on-dublin-core-into-a-multimarkdown-document/</a> -->

 <!--#####MIDI (Musical Instrument Digital Interface)
 A format for synthesised music.
 Music in MIDI format is created and played through the use of synthesisers, unlike "real" music which is normally recorded in MP31, WMA2 or WAV3 file format.-->

+#####Mobi
+An ebook file format developed by Mobipocket and the basis of Amazon's first AZW ebooks.

 #####Mobipocket
 A French company incorporated in March 2000 that produced Mobipocket Reader software, an ereader for some personal digital assistants (PDA), wireless telephones and desktop operating systems.
 The technology was later bought by Amazon for its Kindle platform.